 - Hawa Mahal, Jaipur

 Most of us understand that Jaipur is the pink city of India.
 Yet did you know why?
 It is due to the pink color of Hawa Mahal, one of the most famous royal palaces of Jaipur.
-The special framework of the five-storey pyramidal shaped monument was integrated into red and also pink colored sand rock with tiny windows called jharokhas.
+The special framework of the five-story pyramidal shaped monument was integrated into red and also pink colored sand rock with tiny windows called jharokhas.
 The Hawa Mahal or the Palace of Winds makes up greater than a thousand windows embellished with complex latticework, areas decorated with colorful marbles, domed canopies, and fluted pillars having lotus and flower patterns, and also a yard that now houses a gallery.

 Ideal Time to Stay at Hawa Mahal: September – March